-R1 Morning Report (R1MR) - Three mornings, for one hour duration, all PGY1's on floor teams and a Chief Resident meet to discuss a case and one educational prescription.
-The format is similar to senior resident Morning Report (see above).
+Intern Report- Three afternoons, for one hour duration, all PGY1's on floor teams and a Chief Resident meet to discuss a case and one educational prescription.
+The format is similar to Senior Resident Report (see above).

-Attending Rounds (AR) - One day each week, each resident team meets 90 minutes to conduct Attending Rounds.
+Attending Rounds - One day each week, each resident team meets 60 minutes to conduct Attending Rounds with a teaching attending.
 The format for these rounds is a bedside case presentation followed by an in-depth discussion of the patient led by the residents.
 The senior resident also gives a focused presentation to the group on a specific aspect of the patient's care during the last 15 minutes of rounds.
 Groups are encouraged to use alternate forms for Attending Rounds such as physical findings rounds where multiple patients with important physical findings are seen by the group to allow additional bedside teaching of physical examination techniques.

-Professor's Rounds (PR) - Every Friday afternoon at noon conference, a PGY1 and senior resident present a case selected to take advantage of the Department Chair’s expertise.
-It is a highly interactive session with all housestaff contributing to the differential diagnosis.
+Professor's Rounds - Every Friday afternoon at noon conference, a PGY1 and senior resident present a case to a senior faculty member who leads t a highly interactive session with all housestaff contributing to the differential diagnosis.
 It is concluded by the senior resident presenting a 10 minute discussion of the final ‘mystery diagnosis’.

 Noon Conferences - The Residency Program Noon Conference Series is held five days of the week.
 It is aimed at being case-based, interactive and encompassing the major subspecialties of internal medicine.
 All residents on inpatient floor teams, as well as those on ambulatory rotations and electives are expected to attend.